 Click here to download a PDF version of our Accessibility Guide

 Our aim at Holkham is to ensure that the attractions, facilities and the wider estate are managed and enhanced to the highest standards to accommodate all accessibility needs where possible.
 With a number of great visitor attractions on offer at Holkham you will find something for everyone.
-Please get in touch if you require any further information about specific access or need advice on planning your visit.
+Please get in touch if you have any questions, or wish to discuss anything in advance of your visit.
+We are happy to help.

 At a Glance

-- We have a hearing loop in parts of the Field to Fork Experience.
+- We have a Hearing Loop in parts of the Holkham Stories Experience.

 - Glass doors and full-height windows in the gift shop have contrast markings 5cm wide.